Skip to content

 Aw Snap RESULT_CODE_HUNG error in Chrome

-Before moving on to the slightly advanced fixes, let’s start with some basic ones often considered the best Kickstarter.
+Before moving on to the slightly advanced fixes, let’s start with some basic troubleshooting techniques, which are often considered the best Kickstarter.

 • First off, hard reload the page using the Ctrl + R keyboard shortcut, OR you could hold the Cmd or Ctrl key and click on the Reload reload arrow icon icon situated left of the address bar.